Photo by: ISO Photo XP

 Taylor Ingle continued her hot start to the season registering a 9.850 in the third-slot for SEMO.
 Ingle's night was the first night that she did not compete on all four rotations for the Redhawks.

-Molly Maxwell registered a 9.750 and 9.775, respectively, to lead the Redhawks to a 48.850 overall score in the third rotation.
+Junior Lydia Webb and Molly Maxwell registered a 9.750 and 9.775, respectively, to lead the Redhawks to a 48.850 overall score in the third rotation.

 The final rotation for SEMO came on the floor with the Redhawks flourishing on the final routines.